 The University of Arizona Graduate College is pleased to invite prospective Native American graduate students to apply for admission and the UA/Sloan Indigenous Graduate Partnership scholarship to earn a master's and/or doctoral degree in one of 59 graduate programs offered by the University of Arizona in science, engineering, mathematics and agricultural fields (STEM fields).
-Sloan Scholars may receive $40,000 for the MS (total for the M.S. program), $50,000 for the Ph.D. program (total amount for Ph.D. program), in-state and out-of-state tuition (Fall and Spring only, does not include mandatory fees), faculty mentoring and academic support.
+Sloan Scholars may receive $21,000 for the MS (total for the M.S. program), $50,000 for the Ph.D. program (total amount for Ph.D. program), in-state and out-of-state base, Main Campus tuition (Fall and Spring only, does not include mandatory fees), faculty mentoring and academic support.
 Contact Donna Treloar at firstname.lastname@example.org

-The University of Arizona Graduate College offers the prestigious National Institute of Health Initiative for Maximizing Student Diversity Graduate Study Awards to outstanding underrepresented students who are admitted to one of sixteen Ph.D. biomedical programs at the University of Arizona.
+The University of Arizona Graduate College offers the prestigious National Institute of Health Initiative for Maximizing Student Development Graduate Study Awards to outstanding underrepresented students who are admitted to one of sixteen Ph.D. biomedical programs at the University of Arizona.
 IMSD Scholars receive a first year stipend of $30,080 plus individual student health insurance, and main campus base-tuition.
 Travel funds may be available to attend a national conference and/or attend a graduate school career development seminar.
 Admitting departments offer full funding beyond the first year.
 Students cannot apply directly for this fellowship but are nominated by their graduate programs.
 For more information contact Holly Lopez at email@example.com.

 The University of Arizona School of Information Resources and Library Science (SIRLS) invites you to consider pursuing a unique kind of information profession.
 Knowledge River, a Tucson-based educational experience, focuses on library and information issues from the needs and perspectives of Hispanics and Native Americans.